-Our records reflect that all reports which were required to be filed pursuant to Section 16(a) of the Securities Exchange Act of 1934, as amended, were filed on a timely basis, except that one initial reports of ownership was filed late by Amin Naseem.
+Our records reflect that all reports which were required to be filed pursuant to Section 16(a) of the Securities Exchange Act of 1934, as amended, were filed on a timely basis.

 CERTAIN RELATIONSHIPS AND RELATED PERSON TRANSACTIONS

 Our Audit Committee reviews and approves in advance all related-party transactions.